jacksund/simmate/tutorials/02_ Run_a_workflow.md

 Before we run a workflow, we need a crystal structure to run it on.
 There are many ways to get a crystal structure -- such as downloading one online or using a program to create one from scratch.
 Here, in order to learn about structure files, we are going to make one from scratch without any program.

 First, make a new text file on your Desktop named `POSCAR.txt`.
 Note, we can see the `.txt` ending because we enabled "show file name extensions" above.
-Once you have this file, past this text into it:
+Once you have this file, copy/paste this text into it:

 ```
 Na1 Cl1